 Me: “I would love to let you finish, but the reality is, you didn’t sleep enough last night, so the more rest you get tonight, the better.”

-If his response is AGAIN disrespectful and questioning my reasons, he knows he will get a consequence since he disobeyed.
-No questions asked.
+If his response is AGAIN disrespectful and questioning my reasons, he knows he will get a consequence.
 At the end of the day, you’re still the parent.
 You’re still the one who was placed in his life as the one to teach him what is right and wrong.
 And this is where I think a lot of parents back off.
 They give in.
 And when you do that, your kids will begin to think they are the ones who can make the rules.

 Choose your and their momentary discomfort over convenience

-I am definitely guilty of not doing this.
-Sometimes it’s easier to give in.
-It’s more convenient.
+I am definitely guilty of choosing convenience over discomfort.
+Sometimes it’s easier in parenting.
 But is that what’s best for my kids?
-Nope.
-They need structure.
+No. They need structure.
 If they were allowed to do whatever they wanted, whenever they wanted, they will not only think that life will forever and always go their way, they will learn to treat others with unkindness and disrespect.

 You see, there’s a balance to everything.
 As we want to extend our children grace because we love them, sometimes they need a firm hand.
 Love isn’t always mushy-gushy feelings, and giving your child everything they want.
 Loving them is also disciplining them, so they learn.

 I’m in a lot of parenting forums.
-One time, I read a thread where a woman asked, “I can’t get my 10yo to stop playing video games.
+In one of them, I read a thread where a woman asked, “I can’t get my 10yo to stop playing video games.
 It’s all he wants to do all day.
 What do I do?”

-I wanted to scream at her, “Who’s the parent here?
+I thought to myself, “Who’s the parent here?
 Just tell him NO.”

 This is where I would ask this person.
 Is playing video games all day what’s best for your son?
 Is this what he needs?
 Or does he need an authority figure to come in and save him from himself?
 At the end of the day, because children are not yet capable of making decisions based off of what they need, they make decisions based off of what they want.
 Parents are there to protect them from this very thing.